 Andrea M. Maxwell, University of Minnesota Medical School

 Andrea is a sixth-year MD/PhD student at the University of Minnesota.
 Her thesis work focuses on sex/gender differences in the roles of social support, stress, and brain function in alcohol misuse.
-She received a Ruth L. Kirschstein Predoctoral National Research Service award from the National Institute on Alcohol Abuse and Alcoholism.
-Andrea plans to pursue clinical training in psychiatry, focusing on addiction and reproductive psychiatry.
-Outside work, Andrea likes to camp, travel, take care of her backyard chickens, and read and write for fun.
-She and her husband are welcoming a baby boy in July 2024.
+She plans to pursue clinical training in psychiatry, focusing on addiction and reproductive psychiatry.
+Outside work, she likes to camp, travel, take care of her backyard chickens, and read and write for fun.

 Who inspires you as a scientist?